 Immobility for a prolonged period of time may increase the risk of blood clot forming in your veins.

 Femodette should not be used by women with certain medical conditions.
 Check first with your doctor if it is safe for you take this medication.
 It should be used with caution by women who are over 35 years of age or those with family history of stroke, heart attack, or blood clot.
 It should also be used with caution by women with certain medical conditions.
 Check first with your doctor if you need extra monitoring while you are taking Femodette.

 Femodette is used to prevent pregnancy and should not be used when a woman is already pregnant.
 If you think you could be pregnant while taking the pills, stop taking them and consult your doctor right away.

 The hormones in Femodette can cause a reduction in the production of breast milk.
 It is recommended that breastfeeding women not use Rigevidon until after weaning.

 It is necessary that share with your doctor a list of all the medications you are currently taking or have recently taken before you start taking Femodette.
 Similarly, check with your doctor before you start taking a new medication while you are taking Femodette.
 This is to make sure that the combination of drugs will be safe.

 There are certain medicines that speed up the breakdown of the hormones in Femodette by the liver, making the pills less effective at preventing pregnancy.
 Ask your doctor to check your list of medications of any one of them falls under this category.

 Femodette may affect the blood sugar lowering effects of some diabetic medications.
 Monitor your blood sugar closely if you are diabetic and you are taking Femodette.

 How do I buy Femodette online?

 You can safely buy Femodette online at UK Meds.
-You will have first an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Femodette is the right medication for your medical condition.